DjamilaMamedov/bareos/contrib/fd-plugins/README.md

 Please add a little documentation with a working configuration snippet to your contributions.

-## Sample pyhon plugins for Bareos FD
+## Sample pyhon Python for Bareos FD

 ### Introduction